pebble-dev/rebble-help/_topic/setup-ios.md

 **If you get back to the Pebble app and don't see the rocket screen, go back to the browser and press *switch to Rebble* again.**

-You have now re-run the boot process.
-This forces a timeline sync and relinks you to Rebble.

 ![](/images/ios/boot3.png)